Cicely Tyson, groundbreaking award-winning actor, dead at 96

 “It’s important that they see and hear history from Miss Jane’s point of view,” Tyson told The New York Times.
 “And I think they will be more ready to accept it from her than from someone younger”

-New Yorker film critic Pauline Kael offered her praise: “She’s an actress, all right, and as tough-minded and honorable in her methods as any we’ve got.”

-At the Emmy Awards, “Pittman” won multiple awards, including two honors for Tyson, best lead actress in a drama and best actress in a special.
+At the Emmys, “Pittman” won multiple awards, including two honors for Tyson, best lead actress in a drama and best actress in a special.

 “People ask me what I prefer doing — film, stage, television?
 I say, ‘I would have done “Jane Pittman” in the basement or in a storefront.’
 It’s the role that determines where I go,” she told the AP.